-1 2 3 4 5 6 7 8 9 10 11 12 13 situation in section 4 regarding provisions of this Act which cannot be waived and in section 6 on the validity of an agreement to arbitrate, especially Reporter Note 6.
+Although the Drafting Committee has been frustrated in a number of areas that the federal preemption doctrine limits its choices, the Committee decided that it did not want to risk having the RUAA voided on preemption grounds by giving special recognition to certain groups.
+Rather the Drafting Committee has attempted to address the adhesion situation in section 4 regarding provisions of this Act which cannot be waived and in section 6 on the validity of an agreement to arbitrate, especially Reporter Note 6.
 It should be noted that courts, in determining the enforceability of arbitration agreements under provisions such as section 6(a) of the RUAA, have voided as unconscionable provisions in arbitration agreements that require persons to arbitrate in distant locations.
-See, e.g. , Brower v.
+See, e.g., Brower v.
 Gateway 2000, Inc., 246 A.D.
 246, 676 N.Y.S.2d 569 (1998) (holding unconscionable on ground of cost a clause which both required computer purchasers to arbitrate disputes in Chicago, Illinois, and also required arbitration according to rules of the International Chamber of Commerce which impose high administrative costs); Patterson v.
 ITT Consumer Fin.
-Corp., 14 Cal.App.
-4 th 1659, 18 Cal.
+Corp., 14 Cal.
+App.
+4th 1659, 18 Cal.
 Rptr.
 2d 563 (1999) (refusing to enforce arbitration clause imposed by financing corporation on state's consumers that required arbitration to be heard in Minneapolis, Minnesota, and required payment of substantial filing fees).

-14 The Drafting Committee concluded that special protection for certain groups could 15 16 be better achieved by provisions in substantive laws such as consumer protection statutes or the Uniform Commercial Code.
-17 SECTION 29.
+The Drafting Committee concluded that special protection for certain groups involving the situation of contracts of adhesion must be achieved by provisions in substantive laws such as consumer protection statutes or the Uniform Commercial Code or through federal legislation.

+SECTION 28.
 APPEALS.

-18 (a) An appeal may be taken from: 19 (1) an order denying a motion to compel arbitration; 20 (2) an order granting a motion to stay arbitration; 21 (3) an order confirming or denying confirmation of an award; 22 (4) an order modifying or correcting an award; 23 (5) an order vacating an award without directing a rehearing; or 24 (6) a final judgment entered pursuant to this [Act].
-25 (b) An appeal under this section must be taken as from an order or a 26 judgment in a civil action.
+- (a) An appeal may be taken from: - (1) an order denying a motion to compel arbitration; - (2) an order granting a motion to stay arbitration; - (3) an order confirming or denying confirmation of an award;

-SECTION 30.
-UNIFORMITY OF APPLICATION AND

-1 CONSTRUCTION.
-In applying and construing this Uniform Act, consideration must be 2 given to the need to promote uniformity of the law with respect to its subject matter 3 among States that enact it.
+1 (4) an order modifying or correcting an award; 2 (5) an order vacating an award without directing a rehearing; or 3 (6) a final judgment entered pursuant to this [Act].
+4 (b) An appeal under this section must be taken as from an order or a 5 judgment in a civil action.
+6 SECTION 29.
+UNIFORMITY OF APPLICATION AND 7 CONSTRUCTION.
+In applying and construing this Uniform Act, consideration must be 8 given to the need to promote uniformity of the law with respect to its subject matter 9 among States that enact it.
+10 SECTION 30.

-4 SECTION 31.
 EFFECTIVE DATE.
-This [Act] takes effect on [effective date].
+This [Act] takes effect on [effective date] 11 SECTION 31.

-SECTION 32.
 REPEAL.
 The [Uniform Arbitration Act] is repealed.